Cape Melville National Park

 The southern beach. ©cape-york-australia.com

-But you can also turn right before the carpark (right as you com in = east), and after a few tracks ...
+But you can also turn right before the carpark (right as you come in = east), and after a few tracks ...

 A creek along the drive between the northern and the southern beach. ©cape-york-australia.com

-... you will get to the northern beach, from where you can drive along the beach, at the low tide, to the tip of Cape Melville, where there is a monument for the 300+ pearlers who were killed in 1899 in the tropical cyclone Mahina.
+... you will get to the northern beach, from where you can drive along the beach, at the low tide, to the tip of Cape Melville.

 The cape from the northern beach. ©cape-york-australia.com